Lab Test

 • Paraffin-Embedded Tissue: A paraffin block must be submitted.
 (Slides or paraffin shavings are not acceptable.)
 Submit a 10% formalin-fixed, paraffin-embedded block with corresponding H&E slide.
 Average tissue size: 5.0 mm2

-• All specimens types should be sent to the Laboratory immediately for processing.
+• All specimen types should be sent to the Laboratory immediately for processing.

-• The specimen must be accompanied by a completed requisition and must contain the patient name, hospital and visit number, date of birth, collection date, ordering physician, and source of specimen.
+• The specimen must be accompanied by a completed requisition and must contain the patient's name, hospital and visit number, date of birth, collection date, ordering physician, and source of specimen.

 Physician Office/Draw Specimen Preparation